Pioneerhardware/lwc-calendar-redirect/README.md

 # Lightning Web Component - Calendar Redirect

 A Lightning Web Component for navigating to the Salesforce Events Calendar UI in the mobile app, especially for Partner Users or in other community (Experience Cloud Site) contexts where standard support of the Events Calendar is not officially supported.

+## Problem

+The standard Salesforce Events Calendar UI is not officially supported in the Salesforce Mobile App for Communtiy (Experience Cloud Site) Users.

-See detailed in Salesforce documentation here: https://help.salesforce.com/s/articleView?id=experience.networks_access_in_salesforce1_limitations.htm&type=5
+This limitation is detailed here: https://help.salesforce.com/s/articleView?id=experience.networks_access_in_salesforce1_limitations.htm&type=5

+This aims to restore that functionality by a simple redirect LWC.

 ## Features